 Welcome to a great health benefits idea.

-Features of a Health Spending Account Plan
+Features of a Private Health Services Plan

 - Canada Revenue Agency (CRA) allows reimbursements to employees to be a tax-free benefit (except in Quebec).